 2020 dates and tickets

-I don’t have dates yet for the next festival.
-The last one took place on Friday, May 10th, 2019.
-It opened at 3 pm for trade visitors and at 5 pm for the general public, ending at 10 pm.
+The 2020 event is planned for Friday, May 8th, opening at 3 pm for trade visitors and at 5 pm for the general public, then ending at 10 pm.

-Tickets for the general public cost €17 and included all tastings, with tickets available in advance through the festival website.
+Tickets for the general public cost €17 at the previous event and included all tastings, with tickets available in advance through the festival website.

 How to get to the wine festival